 Jennifer Benson, Dean of Academics

-Jennifer Benson is dean of the School of Business and professor in the Communication Department, where she serves as department chair.
+Jennifer Benson is Dean of Academics and professor in the Communication Department.
 She received her B.F.A. with honors in drama from Carnegie Mellon University and her M.F.A. in dramatic media from the University of Georgia.
 Before coming to Emmanuel in 2004, she worked for CNN, DreamWorks Pictures, and as a newspaper reporter and photographer.
 She teaches courses in communication, mass media, film, and theatre.
 She is a Governor’s Teaching Fellow and CCCU Leadership Development Institute Fellow.

 Paula Dixon, Associate Professor, Chair

 Paula Dixon, associate professor, received her B.S. and M.A. in Communication Arts from Austin Peay State University in Tennessee.
+She also serves as Communication department chair.
 After working in public relations, she began teaching at Emmanuel College in 1995.

 “I love helping my students discover then apply what they are learning,” she says.
 “I strive to create an engaging, interactive atmosphere where we can share and learn from each other.”